 Our policies cover you from damage on the road and in storage, theft, vandalism, and more.

-Here are some of the most popular motorcycles types that we insure:
+Here are some of the most popular motorcycle types that we insure:

-When you're riding a cruiser, you're sitting in a relaxed foot-forward position.
+When you're riding a cruiser, you're likely sitting in a relaxed foot-forward position.
 That's because cruisers have a low seat, wide handlebars, and their foot pegs are near the front of the bike.
-The cruiser is a popular choice for commuting or leisure riding because their design makes for a comfortable ride.
-A touring bike is a better choice if you plan to ride very long distances.
+The cruiser is a popular choice for commuting or leisure riding because its design makes for a comfortable ride.
+A touring bike may also be better if you plan to ride long distances.

 Here are some of the most popular touring motorcycles we insure*: